MeSoftHorny/WTRTI/docs/docs/troubleshooting.md

 ## Not working with DEV server
 WTRTI may not work, if the vehicle does not have a cockpit or the game client is Minimal, which causes the indicators.json file to be missing on localhost:8111.
 In this case, try enabling "Handle data in every game mode" (Settings -> Advanced tab).
+!!! info
+    Some indicators may not work due to the limited amount of data available from the localhost:8111, e.g. Critical AoA, Critical Air Speed.
+!!! warning
-**Warning:** At some point, the overlay may continue to be displayed when you are in the menu, in which case try disabling this option.
+    At some point, the overlay may continue to be displayed when you are in the menu, in which case try disabling this option.
-**Note:** Some indicators may not work due to the limited amount of data available from the localhost:8111, e.g. Critical AoA, Critical Air Speed.

 ## OSD is not show up" or "Data is not updated in the main window
 If you have antivirus, try adding an exclusion for WTRTI.